hasura/graphql-engine/event-triggers.md

-# Event triggers on Postgres
+# Event Triggers on Postgres

 Trigger webhooks on database events using Hasura GraphQL Engine's event triggers.